kgisl/pythonFDP/manual/lab6-kgashok.py.md

 4. Write the recursive version for finding the maximum value in a list.

+5. How can you create a static variable inside a python function?
+Give an example.

 ## Bonus 1
 4. Suppose the user wanted the freedom not to be restricted to a maximum of 10 numbers, what change would you do to the code?